wombelix/dominik-wombacher-cc/content/pages/recruiters_faq_en.rst

 Do you hate recruiters?
 =======================

-No, everyone has a job, your's is it to fill positions with the right people.
+No, everyone has a job, yours is it to fill positions with the right people.
 But you are not alone, there are lot out there.

 Thats why I appreciate when you follow some basic rules when you reach out.

 ----